3rr9r/Nebula/Nebula-Level-02/README.md

 ## Ideas

 The program is handling the Environment variable `USER`.
-Maybe i can change that form level02 to flag02.
+Maybe i can change that from level02 to flag02.
 I need a shell running somehow.

 ### Analyzation

-The function `asprintf()` is writing the string `"/bin/echo level02 is cool" ` into `buffer` .
+1. The function `asprintf()` is writing the string `"/bin/echo level02 is cool" ` into `buffer` .
 Which points to the very first adress of buffer.

-`printf()` is getting its input form the string`"about to call ...."` and `buffer` .
+2. `printf()` is getting its input form the string`"about to call ...."` and `buffer` .

-And `system(buffer)` is doing what exactly?
+3. And `system(buffer)` is doing what exactly?
 Its getting its input from buffer.
 Buffer is filled with `/bin/echo level02 is cool` .

 So maybe it's working like in the first nebula exercise?
 We need to get `system()` to run the code we want!